 Our program helps low-income homeowners in our area receive home-improving – and often, life-improving – repairs that would be difficult for them to complete or afford without our assistance.
 Many of the homeowners we’ve helped are elderly, disabled, live alone, or are Veterans.

-Inside or outside, our carpenters can make the improvements your home needs.
+Inside or outside, our carpenters may be able to make the improvements your home needs.
 It doesn’t matter whether your home is a stick-built house or a trailer home – our crews make repairs for any homeowner who qualifies for our program.
-Whether you’re looking to grow old comfortably in your home or make it a better, healthier space for you and your family, HDA is here to make the home repairs you need at a cost that’s right for you!
+Whether you’re looking to grow old comfortably in your home or make it a better, healthier space for you and your family, HDA is here to make the home repairs you need at a cost that’s affordable for you!

-Our crews perform home rehabilitations on houses that require two or more major projects, involving repairs such as roof replacement, bathroom modifications, and installing new doors and windows.
+Our crews perform home rehabilitations on houses that require two or more major projects, involving repairs such as roof replacement, bathroom replacement, and installing new doors and windows.

-We improve homes by replacing roofs, installing new flooring and siding, replacing windows and doors, repairing porches and steps, making plumbing repairs, and upgrading electrical systems.
+We improve homes by replacing roofs, installing new flooring and siding, replacing windows and doors, repairing/adding porches and steps, making plumbing repairs, and making energy efficient upgrades.